 photos by Kevin Stiffler

 Have you ever wanted to write an original song, but found yourself stuck?
 I've developed several tricks to get my own creative mojo flowing.
-Today is my 49th birthday, so I thought I'd divulge the process behind how I wrote the song, "49 Years" (from the album Holler.
+I thought I'd divulge the process behind how I wrote the song, "49 Years" (from the album Holler.
 Purchase here.)

 Hit play below and listen to the actual song...